 Access to Professionals who provide Technical Assistance to Co-ops

-The CWCF has formed a Network of Worker Co-op Developers which is now part of CoopZone Developers’ Network Co-operative to help ensure that there are competent consulting resource people available to groups wishing to start a worker co-op, or who need assistance once the co-op is operating.
-In addition, CoopZone maintains a list of lawyers who work with co-ops, the CoopZone Legal Network.
+CWCF formed a Network of Worker Co-op Developers, which is now integrated into the CoopZone Developers’ Network Co-operative, to help ensure that there are competent consulting resource people available to groups wishing to start a worker co-op, or who need assistance once the co-op is operating.

-CWCF members (as Members of a Member-Owner) are eligible to receive member benefits, such as discounted member rates for programs and Conferences, from Co-operatives and Mutuals Canada and most Co-op Provincial Associations, such as the Ontario Co-operative Association.
+CWCF members (as Members of a Member) are eligible to receive member benefits, such as discounted member rates for programs and Conferences, from Co-operatives and Mutuals Canada.

 Lobbying Efforts on Behalf of Worker Co-ops

 The CWCF is committed to ensuring that worker co-ops have a level playing field with other forms of business.
-For example, when worker co-op shares were not included in the RRSP regulations allowing small business shares as eligible investments, the CWCF lobbied successfully for their inclusion.
-CWCF was actively engaged in the lobby to create and renew the federal Co-op Development Initiative, a program which was in place from 2003 until 2012.
-The reason that CWCF has the Tenacity Works Investment Fund to invest in worker co-ops is due to our lobbying efforts.
-A 2014 document on the CWCF’s lobbying history and priorities for the worker co-op movement is available here.
+For example, the reason that CWCF has the Tenacity Works Investment Fund to invest in worker co-ops is due to our lobbying efforts.
+Further, CWCF was actively engaged in the lobby to create and renew the federal Co-op Development Initiative, a program which was in place from 2003 until 2012.

 Model Co-op Legislation